Edible Mushrooms

 Chicken Of The Woods

-Clustered Coral Mushroom, Vancouver Island, BCRamaria botrytis, more commonly known as the clustered coral, pink-tipped coral mushroom, or cauliflower coral, is an edible species of coral fungus.
-Its robust fruit body can grow up to 15 cm in diameter and 20 cm tall and really does resemble a marine coral.
-It has dense branches that grow from a stout base, the tips are swollen and divided into several small branchlets.
+Coral Mushroom, Vancouver Island, BCRamaria botrytis, more commonly known as the clustered coral, pink-tipped coral mushroom, or cauliflower coral, is an edible species of coral fungus.
+Its robust fruit body can grow up to 15 cm in diameter and 20 cm tall, and really does resemble a marine coral.
+It has dense branches that grow from a stout base; the tips are swollen and divided into several small branchlets.
 Read More….

 Comb Tooth Fungus

-Comb Tooth Fungus, Vancouver Island, BCThe comb tooth fungus or as it is commonly called, coral hedgehog, is a large and mostly white fungus with numerous toothed branches.
+Edible-Mushrooms, Comb Tooth Mushroom, Vancouver Island, BCThe comb tooth fungus, or as it is commonly called, coral hedgehog, is a large and mostly white fungus with numerous toothed branches.
 Comb Tooth Fungus can grow up to 40 cm wide and can reach heights of 20 cm high.
 The branches are toothy structures found on both sides of the branch.
 These toothy growths are about 1 cm in length.
 Read More….

 Crested Coral

-Crested Coral, Vancouver Island, BCThe crested coral fungus is probably the most commonly encountered of the many coral-like fungi in the Pacific Northwest, it is easily spotted when it grows along woodland trails.
-Common and widespread in woods and occasionally in grassland here on the coast, as indeed it is in other parts of the pacific northwest, It is also recorded in many other temperate parts of the world.
+Conifer Coral MushroomThe crested coral fungus is probably the most commonly encountered of the many coral-like fungi in the Pacific Northwest.
+It is easily spotted when it grows along woodland trails.
+Widespread in woods and occasionally in grassland here on the coast, as indeed it is in other parts of the Pacific Northwest, it is also recorded in many other temperate parts of the world.
 It’s a common mushroom.
 Read More….

 Fawn Mushroom